Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/03a-blob-function.md

 - If there is an error, the caught exception will be saved in the `error` variable.
 In this case, we will save the error message to the output blob, and then return.

-The next step is to inform the user in case the Cognitive service was unabled to find any faces (or if there is more than one face) on the picture.
+The next step is to inform the user in case the Cognitive service was unable to find any faces (or if there is more than one face) on the picture.
 Here too, we will save this information to the output blob and then return.

 ```cs
 if (faceList == null